We will be publishing some ‘Andy ‘Ints written by our Instructors and more will be shortly available to Phoenix Aero Club Members.

 In aviation, icing conditions are those atmospheric conditions that can lead to the formation of water ice on the surfaces of an aircraft (including the propellor), or within the engine as carburettor icing.

 Carburettor icing occurs when the air temperature adiabatically decreases sufficiently to condense water vapour and for the localised air temperature to reduce below freezing.
 Ice builds up as the chilled condensed water makes contact with localised surfaces, such as the butterfly valve and the venturi walls.
 Carburettors experience additional cooling because of the evaporation of fuel.
 Furthermore, the risk of carburettor icing is significantly increased at partial power settings (for example, when power is reduced during descent), because of the cooling effect of a partly-closed throttle butterfly.
+[However, it is important to realise that carburettor icing can occur at any power setting].

 CASA has published a specialised chart to measure carburettor icing probability based on known OAT and dew-point depression.
 Dew-point depression is the difference between OAT and dew-point temperature and this information is available from an aerodrome’s AWS or in METAR/SPECI aerodrome meteorological reports.”